wfica/nn-project-muse/project.md

 ```

 ### Summary
-Clearly, after 5 epoch for `k = 1, 5, 10 ` for the EN-PL task the model works teribly badly, whreas for the EN-ES task the model works as stated in the paper.
+Clearly, after 5 epoch for `k = 1, 5, 10` for the EN-PL task the model works terribly badly, whreas for the EN-ES task the model works as stated in the paper.
 This significant difference might be caused by the fact that, compared to English or Spanish, there is an unnormous number of inflection rules in Polish.

 ## Bonus